bateller/martinfitzpatrick.name/content/bioinformatics/metapath-v0.5.1-released.md

 # How much does it cost?

 Nothing.
 It's released open-source under the the GPLv3 license and is therefore free to use for whatever purposes you wish.
-You can [clone the repository][metapath-github], [download .eggs or .gz source][metapath-pypi] or download a built [Mac app][metapath-macapp].
+You can [clone the repository][metapath-github], [download Python .egg or .gz][metapath-pypi] or download a built [Mac app][metapath-macapp].
 Builds for other platforms will follow shortly.

 > MetaPath is built on the [MetaCyc](http://metacyc.org) pathway database itself part of the [BioCyc](http://biocyc.org) family.
 The supplied database is generated via the